-Rate increases are expected to continue to fund the anticipated costs associated with Project Groundwork.
+Rate increases are needed to fund the anticipated costs associated with Project Groundwork.
 The Hamilton County Commissioners approve all MSD rate increases and MSD conducts rate studies to determine future rate and debt service coverage needs.

 MSD seeks grant funding and/or low-interest loans wherever possible to offset the costs of Project Groundwork.